Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 Employers

-There are also opportunities to work at universities overseas.
+There are also opportunities to work at universities and research institutions overseas.

 Look for job vacancies at:

-Individual HE and FE institutions also list vacancies on their websites.
-Alternatively, you can find jobs in research journals related to your field of expertise, as well as on the websites and in job alerts from professional bodies.
+Individual HE and FE institutions also advertise vacancies on their own websites.
+You may find opportunities in subject-specific research journals and on the websites of professional bodies relevant to your discipline.

-Networking is another valuable way of finding out about posts.
-You can do this through attending conferences and seminars, working collaboratively with other institutions and joining relevant professional associations.
+Networking is another valuable way of finding out about opportunities and building connections.
+You can do this through attending conferences and seminars, working collaboratively on research projects with other institutions and joining relevant professional associations.

 Professional development

-Once in post, if you haven't already completed a higher education teaching qualification, you will usually be expected to do so.
-These come under a variety of names, including the Postgraduate Certificate in Higher Education (PGCHE) and Postgraduate Certificate in Learning and Teaching in Higher Education.
+Once in post, if you haven't already completed a higher education teaching qualification, you'll usually be expected to do so.
+These include qualifications such as the Postgraduate Certificate in Higher Education (PGCHE) or Postgraduate Certificate in Learning and Teaching in Higher Education.

 It's also possible to progress to a Masters in Higher Education.
 Some universities run enhanced teaching and academic leadership programmes for more experienced staff.

-Most institutions will offer a variety of in-house training, covering areas such as:
+Most institutions also provide a variety of in-house training in areas such as:

 • personal development